-Child Protection
+5. Child Protection

-- All disclosures must be reported to the Alternate Designated Lead immediately who is located in Student Welfare. - Students must be informed that this matter cannot be kept confidential and will be reported. - Child Protection includes physical, sexual, emotional and abuse from neglect.
-Homelessness in under 18 year olds also needs to be reported through the MARF paperwork.
-Other issues such as sex trafficking and forced marriage come under the wider remit of safeguarding. - Safety of the unborn child and parent.
+- 5.1 All disclosures must be reported to the Alternate Designated Lead immediately who are located in Student Welfare. - 5.2 Students must be informed that this matter cannot be kept confidential and will be reported.
+Child Protection includes physical, sexual, emotional and abuse from neglect. - 5.3 Homelessness in under 18-year-olds also needs to be reported through the MARF paperwork.
+Other issues such as sex trafficking and forced marriage come under the wider remit of safeguarding. - 5.4 Safety of the unborn child and parent.

-Academic Matters
+6. Academic Matters

-Learners who start the course aged 18 will be able to decide whether parents receive reports.
+6.1 Learners who start the course aged 18 will be able to decide whether parents receive reports.

-Terrorism/PREVENT
+7. Terrorism / Prevent

-All information regarding terrorist activity must be reported to the MASH.
+7.1 All information regarding terrorist activity must be reported to the MASH.
 This includes students with mental health conditions who have access to firearms.

-Student Welfare
+8. Student Welfare

-Welfare Officers will where possible discuss with tutors the students issues unless the student insists on confidentiality.
-We must respect a young person's wish for confidentiality, if consent is not forthcoming.
+8.1 Welfare Officers will where possible discuss with tutors the students' issues unless the student insists on confidentiality.
+We must respect a young person's wish for confidentiality if consent is not forthcoming.